Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 The global unitary map~(\ref{Qgen_reduced_map}) is extremely general and represents the basic structure behind most open system dynamics (the only assumption in it is that $S$ and $E$ are initially uncorrelated).
 To make it practical, however, this map has to be specialized to specific paradigms.
 The usual paradigm in open quantum systems \cite{Gardiner2004,Breuer2007,Rivas2012} is to assume that the environment is macroscopically large and the unitary is left turned on for an arbitrary time.
 Eq.~(\ref{Qgen_global_map}) is then naturally reinterpreted as the continuous time map

 Common questions in the theory of open quantum systems, such as whether or not the map will be divisible, are all contained in the properties of $\rho_E$ and $U(t)$.

 All results derived in Sec.~\ref{sec:Qgen} for the entropy production remain valid in this case, although it becomes more natural to study the entropy production rate $\dot{\Sigma} = d\Sigma/dt$.
 An important observation, however, is that even though $\Sigma \geqslant 0$ by construction, this is not in general guaranteed for $\dot{\Sigma}$.
-This, of course, is expected to happen for macroscopic environments, but this has to be analyzed in a case-by-case basis.
+This, of course, is expected to happen for macroscopic environments, but has to be analyzed in a case-by-case basis.
 In fact, temporary negativities in $\dot{\Sigma}(t)$ can be used as a measure of non-Markovianity~\cite{BreuerRMP,deVega2017}, as they represent instances of time where information backflows to the system (which fits well with the interpretation of $\dot{\Sigma}$ as a measure of irreversibility).
+This will be reviewed in Sec.~\ref{ssec:non_mark}.

-More serious difficulties arise, however, when one is interested in quantum master equations derived from the map~(\ref{M_continuous_map}).
+More serious difficulties may arise, however, when one is interested in quantum master equations derived from the map~(\ref{M_continuous_map}).
 The problem is that master equations use several approximations to describe the dynamics solely from the optics of the reduced state of the system.
 They therefore have no information about the global $S+E$ state, which is paramount for quantifying entropy production.
-Thus, while these approximations may be reasonable for describing the dynamics, they may be disastrous for the \emph{thermo}dynamics.
+Thus, while these approximations may be reasonable for describing the dynamics, they can be disastrous for the \emph{thermo}dynamics.
+Of course, in many situations no issues arise.
+And, in fact, master equations are routinely employed in the study of thermodynamics, e.g. in the context of transport.
+However, there are situations where one may arrive at inconsistencies.
 For instance, in Ref.~\cite{Levy2014} it was shown how local master equations seem to violate the second law (allowing, e.g., heat to flow from cold to hot).
 If one has access also to the global dynamics, this would never happen by construction.
 This was used in~\cite{DeChiara2018} to reconcile local master equations with thermodynamics.